pebwalker/pebwalker/content/thrill-of-the-hunt.md

 The strings found in the JSON configuration are all encrypted using a simple process.

 1. If utf-8, the string is converted to utf-16
-2. A random 8 bytes key is generated
+2. A random 8-byte key is generated
 3. The utf-16 string is XOR encrypted using the key generated on step 2
-4. The 8 bytes key is appended at the beginning of the encryption result
+4. The 8-byte key is appended at the beginning of the encryption result
 5. The result from step 4 is base64 encoded

 This translates roughly to the following operation: